BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/README.md

 # Real-Time open-source integration between Microsoft HoloLens 2 and 3D Slicer
 ## Application for pedicle screw placement planning

-This repository contains all the necessary information to replicate the experiments presented in the paper: "Real-Time open-source integration between Microsoft HoloLens 2 and 3D Slicer".
-The study presents a novel approach to communicate Microsoft HoloLens 2 and 3D Slicer using OpenIGTLink.
-This approach is then applied towards pedicle screw placement planning.
+This repository presents a novel approach to communicate Microsoft HoloLens 2 and 3D Slicer using OpenIGTLink.
+This connection is applied towards pedicle screw placement planning.
+Here you will find all the necessary information and resources to run the system in your computer.

 This repository presents two planning methods for the abovementioned clinical procedure: